querkmachine/beeps.website/src/colophon.md

 ---

 A colophon is a short section you can find at the back of some books, giving some details about the creation of the book.
 I quite like making these for some of my websites, as a little exercise in being thankful and giving some link love to the open source projects and individual contributors that helped make it happen.

+## Design

+I've rambled a little about this website's design before, most notably, pointing out that [it's a little bit crap on purpose]({{ '/blog/2023-06-21-some-untamed-rambling-about-how-this-website-is-built/' | url }}).
+I also sometimes write posts about major design updates under the [meta tag]({{ '/blog/meta/' | url }}).

+Type is set in the open source [Hubot Sans](https://github.com/github/hubot-sans) typeface released by GitHub.

 ## Code